 WHAT IS THE BEST SAUNA SUIT FOR MMA, BOXING AND WEIGHT LOSS?

 As someone that loves MMA and trains regularly, I’ve tried everything on the market.
 99% of the sauna suits on Amazon and other websites are total crap – they look like garbage bags and rip incredibly easily.
-That’s why we’ve spent the better part of a year developing the Contender Sauna Suit – the best sauna suit for MMA, boxing and weight loss.
+That’s why we’ve spent the better part of a year developing the Contender Sauna Suit – the best sauna suit for MMA, boxing and weight loss - full stop.

 We designed the Contender Sauna Suit alongside athletes and some of the world’s experts in athletic-wear manufacturing.
 Not only is it effective (makes you sweat.. a lot), but it’s also made with premium materials to ensure a lasting service.
 No more rips after one hard training session or an overextended roundhouse kick.
 It truly is the best sauna suit for MMA, boxing and weight loss out there.